mritunjaysharma394/vowpal-wiki/Latent-Dirichlet-Allocation.md

 ### Note on LDA Audits

-The audit output from VW for LDA includes interaction terms (i.e. "feat1^feat2:[hash]\t[topic1-weight]\t[topic2-weight]..."), which make it difficult to attribute a single feature to a single topic & feature weight.
-In this case, Matt Hoffman recommends doing your own hashing before calling VW, and then interpreting the readable model ("--readable_model") output instead of the audit.
+The audit output from VW for LDA may include interaction terms between (i.e. "feat1^feat2:[hash]\t[topic1-weight]\t[topic2-weight]..."), which make it difficult to attribute a single feature to a single topic & feature weight.
+In this case, you may want to include a dummy namespace after the bar in the training data.